hashicorp/terraform-provider-aws/website/docs/r/transcribe_vocabulary_filter.html.markdown

 The following arguments are optional:

-* `vocabular_filtery_file_uri` - (Required) The Amazon S3 location (URI) of the text file that contains your custom vocabulary filter.
+* `vocabulary_filter_file_uri` - (Required) The Amazon S3 location (URI) of the text file that contains your custom VocabularyFilter.
 Conflicts with `words`.
-* `tags` - (Optional) A map of tags to assign to the Vocabulary.
+* `tags` - (Optional) A map of tags to assign to the VocabularyFilter.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference